This section provides additional suggestions and tips for maximizing participant experience.

 Facilitators are invited to envision themselves as catalysts in this process, and to consider the following suggestions for structuring their sessions:

-- If group size is not excessive, consider doing a quick go-round where each participant can state in a sentence or two what they hope to get out of the session.
+- If group size is not excessive, consider doing a quick go-round where each participant can state in one or two sentences what they hope to get out of the session.
 This helps to both establish the level and range of knowledge in the group, as well as inform and focus the discussion.

 - Strive to include everyone in the circle.
 Some participants will want to talk too much, others will refrain from speaking.
 Try to move the dialog to the latter camp, and don't be shy about politely calling out those who monopolize the airwaves

-- Avoid long presentations, and instead aim to establish context and open the floor for discussion.
+- Avoid long presentations, and instead aim to establish context and open the floor for discussion and collaborative interaction such as brainstorming.
 There will be great wisdom and experience in every circle, and letting that flow leads to great serendipities

 - Watch for tangents that de-focus the topic at hand; rope in the digressors and those with a penchant for monologue.
 Other participants will appreciate this greatly.